BillyBunn/data-structures-and-algorithms/code-challenges/401/fizzBuzzTree/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+### The Big O
+#### Time
+The time efficiency of this algorithm depends on the size of the input (the tree).

+The time efficiency is therefore `O(n)`.

+#### Space
+Because our algorithim is a recursive solution, the callstack builds up as the tree is traveresed depth-first.
+The biggest the callstack will ever be depends on the depth (or height) of the tree.

+The space efficiency is therefore `O(h)`, where `h` is the height of the tree.

 ## Solution
+_Completed in collaboration with Jason Burns_
 ![fizz buzz tree whiteboard](../../../assets/fizz-buzz-tree.jpg)